977221036/delogic-eval/eval/ticketExchange/MIGRATION_STEPS.md

 #1) In order to run the migration you will need a running instance of MYSQL

-In this case, a schema called 'delogic' was created  with the following parameters in both application.properties and build.gradle:
+In this case, a schema called 'delogic' was created with the following environment variables (read in both application.properties and build.gradle).
+You can change them to better suit your working environment:

-url = 'jdbc:mysql://localhost:3307/delogic'
+DATABASE_URL=jdbc:mysql://localhost:3307/delogic
-user = 'root'
+DATABASE_USER=root
-password = 'root'
+DATABASE_PASSWORD=root

 #2) Copy the text files to the folder src/main/resources/db/data